wongcmichelle/chatbot/README.md

 # Food Chatbot

-This chatbot helps a user find recipes based on foods in the household that are reaching expiry.
+This chatbot helps a user find recipes based on foods that the user has in the household.